RiyonDev/vm-statistics-discordbot/README.md

 ## Using the installation scripts

 To use the installation scripts, simply run this command as root.
-The script will ask you every for the things needed (bot token, channel id, banner url if needed)
+The script will ask you every for the things needed (bot token, channel ID, banner URL if needed)

 ```bash
 bash <(curl -s https://statscript.riyon.xyz)
 ```
-iif you like to chage the updationg time open the stats.py and fill in the `REFRESH_FACTOR`.
+if you like to change the updating time open the stats.py and fill in the `REFRESH_FACTOR`.
 (Default is 1, update once every second)

 ## Keeping the bot online